matrix-org/matrix-spec-proposals/proposals/2957-cryptographically-concealed-credentials.md

    check before submitting the password.
 Old clients will not display the emoji, providing a hint to users that the client does not support this authentication method.

+### User enumeration

+Since users log in by first submitting their user ID to the server before supplying their credentials, an attacker could determine which user IDs are active if the server responds differently for user IDs that are not in use.
+If a server does not want attackers to be able to learn this information, it should respond to such requests with a response consistent with how it would respond to an existing user.
+When it does so, the PBKDF2 parameters should be the same when a specific user ID is requested multiple times.
+Otherwise, an attacker could make two login requests in quick succession and compare the PBKDF2 parameters to see if they are different.
+One way to do this is to set the iteration count to a value that is used in a common client, and set the salt to a hash of the requested user ID, salted by a secret value.

 ## Possible future work